 Will I receive notifications from Canary Care abroad?

 Your ability to receive text notifications abroad (and the associated cost) will depend upon your mobile phone provider.
-You will be able to get email notifications on internet-enabled devices but, as with texts, the charges associated for the data will depend on your method of access (WiFi doesn’t usually incur a charge) and on your data provider's service.
+You will be able to get email and mobile app push notifications on internet-enabled devices but, as with texts, the charges associated for the data will depend on your method of access and on your data provider's service.

 Can I use the sensor system outside the UK?